Health and wellbeing

 Looking after your mental health

-Moving into the new phases of shielding, we hope that this will have a positive impact on your wellbeing.
+We are now asking you follow the same advice as the rest of the population and we hope that this will have a positive impact on your wellbeing.
 However, we know this may also feel daunting.
-You may want to visit Clear Your Head for practical advice to deal with feelings of uncertainty.
+You may want to visit Clear Your Head for practical advice to deal with feelings of uncertainty

 You can find help online from the Scottish Association of Mental Health (SAMH).
 Or you can talk to someone over the phone: